The Fender Champ through the Years

 The Champion 600, Champion 800, and 5C1 Champs (Produced from 1948-1954):

 All three of these models used the same circuit.
 Cosmetically the Champions differ from the 5C1 and the Champion 600 used a six inch speaker with the Champion 800 and 5C1 used an eight inch speaker.
 All of these Champs used a 6SJ7 pre amp tube rather than the 12AX7.
 It's a single pentode instead of dual triode.
 These amp have a nice grind to them but have very little volume.
-While the rarity of the amp makes it valuable it not the most playable amp.
-I've build many of these over the years and pairing them with ten or twelve inch ceramic magnet speaker really helps out.
-One notable exception is that these amp work really well for harp players.
+While the rarity of the amp makes it valuable it is not the most playable amp.
+I've built many of these over the years and pairing them with ten or twelve inch ceramic magnet speaker really helps out.
+These amp work really well for harp players.

 NOTE: There is a flaw in all of these models.
 The B+ voltage comes off pin 2 of the rectifier rather than pin 8.
 Correcting this mistake is a good idea.
-Increasing the filtering and adding a screen resistor are good things to do to improve tone.
+Increasing the filtering and adding a screen resistor are good things to do to improve tone as well.

 5E1 Narrow Panel Champ (Produced from 1955 to 1956)

-This rare Champ is the similar to the 5F1 Tweed Champ but has a choke in the power section rather than the capacitor Pi filter that the 5F1 has.
+This rare Champ is the similar to the 5F1 Tweed Champ but has a choke in the power section rather than the Pi filter that the 5F1 has.
 The screen and plate voltage come off the same filter cap which is a design flaw.
 The tone is similar to the 5F1 but has less punch and volume due to the flawed power section.
-These will benefit from adding a 1K ohm 2 watt screen resistor which will fix the flaw in the power section.
+These will benefit from adding a 1K ohm 2 watt screen resistor and fixing the flaw in the power section.

 5F1 Narrow Panel Champ (Produced from 1956-1964)

 This is the quintessential Tweed Champ.
 Great sounding and exactly what you would expect of a Champ.
-It will benefit from adding a 1K ohm 2 watt screen resistor.
+It will benefit from adding a screen resistor but is an amazing little amp.

 Check out my version of the 5F1: